 The throttling works like this: A few seconds after you connect to someone in the swarm the Sandvine application sends a peer reset message (RST flag) and the upload immediately stops.
 Most vulnerable are users in a relatively small swarm where you only have a couple of peers you can upload the file to.
 Only seeding seems to be prevented, most users are able to upload to others while the download is still going, but once the download is finished, the upload speed drops to 0.
 Some users also report a significant drop in their download speeds, but this seems to be less widespread.
 Worse on private trackers, likely that this is because of the smaller swarm size

 Although BitTorrent protocol encryption seems to work against most forms of traffic shaping, it doesn’t help in this specific case.
 Setting up a secure connection through VPN or over SSH seems to be the only solution.
-More info about how to setup BitTorrent over SSH can be found here.
+More info about how to setup BitTorrent over SSH can be found here (sorry, the link is dead now).

 Last year we had a discussion whether traffic shaping is good or bad, and ISPs made it pretty clear that they do not like P2P applications like BitTorrent.
 One of the ISPs that joined our discussions said: “The fact is, P2P is (from my point of view) a plague – a cancer, that will consume all the bandwidth that I can provide.
 It’s an insatiable appetite.”, and another one stated: “P2P applications can cripple a network, they’re like leaches.
 Just because you pay 49.99 for a 1.5-3.0mbps connection doesn’t mean your entitled to use whatever protocols you wish on your ISP’s network without them provisioning it to make the network experience good for all users involved.”